Shipping and its Carbon Footprint

-At Wellow, we find ways to make personal care products more eco-friendly and sustainable.
+At Wellow, we are determined to make everyday body care products more eco-friendly and sustainable.

-One way we achieve this is by reducing the carbon footprint of each product we sell and deliver.
+One way we are achieving this is by reducing the carbon footprint of every product we sell and deliver.

-- deliver them to you on a recurring basis without the need for expedited shipping
+- Deliver them to you without using expedited shipping

 During our research, we learned more about how shipping affects the environment.